LincaMarius/ISAP-1_Schematic/README.md

 In the original schematic, two 4-bit 74LS173 registers are used, denoted C20 and C21.

-When the LB control signal is low and the rising edge of the clock signal appears, the data present on the Bus is loaded into the registers.
+When the LB control signal is low and the rising edge of the clock signal occurs, the data present on the Bus is loaded into the registers.

 The output is connected to input B of the Adder and is permanently enabled by connecting pins 1 and 2 to ground.